robcarver17/pysystemtrade/docs/IB.md

 - Socket port: Should be 4001.
 If you use a different port you'll need to change your connection calls [here](#making-a-connection) and [here](#creating-and-closing-connection-objects)
 - White list for trusted IP addresses: Should include 127.0.0.1.
 If you are going to be running the Gateway on one machine, and accessing it via another, then you need to add the IP address of your other machines here.
-- If you are going to be trading, then 'Read only API' should be turned off
+- If you are going to be trading, then 'Read only API' should be turned off.
+You can however use the Gateway in Read only mode for fetching (historical) market data and simulating creating orders (see [here](#creating-and-closing-connection-objects) how to configure that)
 - You may also need to change precautions and preset options

 ## Making a connection

 ```
 from sysbrokers.IB.ib_connection import connectionIB
-conn = connectionIB( 999, ib_ipaddress = "127.0.0.1", ib_port=4001, account="U999999") # the first compulsory value is the client_id; the keyword args are the default values and can be omitted
+conn = connectionIB( 999, ib_ipaddress = "127.0.0.1", ib_port=4001, ib_readonly=false, account="U999999") # the first compulsory value is the client_id; the keyword args are the default values and can be omitted
 conn
 # In production the client id is assigned from a database to avoid conflicts
 Out[13]: IB broker connection{'ipaddress': '127.0.0.1', 'port': 4001, 'client': 999}